invent2017/project-proposals-administrators/proposal-template.md

 ## Audience
-providing portable electricity-free cooling device to third world countries
+Providing portable electricity-free cooling device to third world countries

-giving you a cup of ice drink on a hot summer day
+Giving you a cup of ice drink on a hot summer day

-give you some emergency treatment after a sports injury
+Giving you  emergency treatment after a sports injury

 ## Problems
 Electricity shortage while fridge is needed to store necessities like medicines